Package pygeodesy :: Module formy

 Raises:

-• IntersectionError - Ambiguous or infinite intersection or colinear, parallel or otherwise non-intersecting lines.
+• IntersectionError - No or an ambiguous intersection or colinear, parallel or otherwise non-intersecting lines.

 • TypeError - Invalid datum.